 So what are we looking for in a logging policy?
 Ideally, no logs at all.

-So what seems to be the norm in the VPN industry is that zero logs mean no PII (personally identifiable information).
+So, the norm in the VPN industry is that zero logs mean no PII (personally identifiable information).
 But there is a caveat.

-So we basically have to trust them.
+So we have to trust them.
 Well, not quite.
 We can judge VPN companies on their actions.

 NordVPN has been independently audited by PricewaterhouseCoopers AG and found to present no risk to users’ PII.
 The audit is available only to NordVPN customers.